 TGah Editor: Change the sentence below in P295L38 of D2.1 as follows (#3048):

 If the AP does not observe an idle medium condition within one slot time(#Ed) after switching to a channel, then the AP shall not transmit an NDP, but shall wait for the duration of an NDP before switching to the next channel.
-This allows listening SST STAs to predict the timing of the sounding transmission for each channel.
+This deterministic channel switching allows listening SST STAs to predict the timing of the sounding transmission for each channel.

 TGah Editor: Change the sentence below in P381L5 of D2.1 as follows (#3048):

 Add the reserved bits, append the calculated 4 bit CRC, then append the Ntail tail bits as shown in 24.3.8.2.2.1.4 (SIG-A definition).
-This results in 48 uncoded bits.
+This operation gives as a result 48 uncoded bits.

 TGah Editor: Replace “This results in” with “This operation gives as a result” throughout clause 24 (#3048).